vel0rum/Intro/README.md

 By the end of the three years I want to be well prepared for a pentesting career, with several qualifications and a good technical skillset.
 Like I said earlier, I'll document everything here, mostly for me to read but maybe someday someone else will too.

 Vel0rum.

+Edit: INE is releasing their cyber security pass at 40% off this week.
+It's normally $2k but now it's $1.2 = £900.
+This is a great deal so I'm going to get it.
+I'll just use the money I saved from not going on holidays this year thanks to COVID.
+This pass includes courses for both Blue and Red Teaming, beginners all they way up to advanced.
+I'll learn as much as I can and then take the exams and get the qualifications for the ones I think are important/relevant to my interests.